XianchengZ/docker_kubernetes_learning/13_kube_networking_pod_to_pod_coreDNS_example/README.md

 # K8s Pod-to-Pod communication with K8s Environment variable

-In this repo, only user-api and auth-api are orchestrated using k8s.
+In this repo, 4 pods are created for each container.

-Containers are in seperate pods. and user-api is exposed to public.

-To build the images and push them to docker hub, there is a `pushDocker.sh` for doing this in each folder.

 All orchestration configs are in `./k8s` folder.